Hua Hin is located a couple of hours drive from Bangkok, making it an attractive destination for both local and foreign property buyers.

 When the crash happened most of the lenders pulled out of the market in effect leaving us without a business.

-Has off-plan always been a popular choice for foreigners, or is it mainly Asian investors that has driven up the demand the past years?
+Has off-plan always been a popular choice for foreigners, or is it mainly Asian investors that have driven up the demand the past years?

 Buying a property off-plan has always been a popular choice for foreigners, approximately 70% of our clients buy off-plan.